Daniel-Fan/CSC207_Assignment/A1/codesmells.md

 [We could delete method boolean pickExpected(String name, String sku) and we don't need if statement in method void pick(String name, String sku)]

+## Code Smell: [Alternative Classes with Different Interfaces]

+### Code Smell Category: [Object-Orientation Abusers]

+### List of classes and line numbers involved:

+* [PickerOrderList]
+* [SequencerOrderList]

+### Description:

+[Two classes have the similar functionality but with different method names.And they have different variable names.
+One is picker something and the other is sequencer something]

+### Solution:

+[We can write a class WorkerOrderList which is super class for PickerOrderList and SequencerOrderList.
+Then we could override some specific methods for Picker and Sequencer.]

+## Code Smell: [Alternative Classes with Different Interfaces]

+### Code Smell Category: [Object-Orientation Abusers]

+### List of classes and line numbers involved:

+* [Picker]
+* [Sequencer]

+### Description:

+[Two classes have the similar functionality but with different method names.And they have different variable names.
+One is picker and the other is sequencer.]

+### Solution:

+[We can write a class Worker which is super class for Picker and Sequencer.
+Then we could override some specific methods for Picker and Sequencer.]